Ilham-Mohamed/Task-Management/README.md

-Laravel Todo Task Management Application
+Laravel Task Management Application
-This is a Todo task management application built with Laravel.
+This is a Task management application built with Laravel.
 With this application, users can create, edit, and delete tasks.

 Requirements
-PHP >= 7.4
+PHP >= 8
 Composer
 MySQL >= 5.7
 Installation